reasonmethis/doc-411/README.md

 # Doc 411

 ## Introduction
-This is a simple project that utilizes Langchain to have a large language model ingest your documents and be able to answer questions about them.
+Doc 411 is a chatbot that utilizes Langchain, OpenAi's LLMs (or other language models of your choice), and ChromaDB to ingest your documents and utilize information contained in them in its responses.
+Roughly speaking, it is like ChatGPT that can additionally pull information from your documents.

 ## Installation